mweel1/usa_high_level/sphere-events/index.md

 For spheres where tight accuracy is needed an SSID registry will be created where applications and links can be associated to a network where they are triggeres on connection.

+ Operating systems must accept control commands.  for example an ebike on a trail, or a camera during a concert on the floor.